By Ivan Lennon

 That happened in Rineen, in a spot in County Clare.…

 If you ever drive down the south side of the beautiful and scenic Dingle Peninsula in Co.
 Kerry, as I did with my wife, brother and sister-in-law last June (and everyone should, at least one in their lives), you will pass through the small village of Lispole on N-86 a few miles before you get to Dingle town.
 As you make…Continue

 From east to west, from north to south,

 Though ten to one they were that day

 When it came to the grand plan of how the Irish, with their meager resources, could defeat the forces of the greatest empire on earth in the Irish War of Independence, Michael Collins was the great architect who drew up the “flying column” blue print.
-But…Continue
+But no matter how great the architect, other men have to take that…Continue

 There are two routes I can take to my office when I leave the train station to go to work.
 They both pass a large 18th century building of Palladian, neoclassical design, which I used to admire as a child, long before I knew of its connection to my own family.